kurotu/krt-material-tools/README.md

 ### [Recommended] VRChat Creator Companion (VCC)

 Click [this link](https://kurotu.github.io/vpm-repos/vpm.html) to add a community repository to VCC.
-Then add `KRT Material Tools` to your project.
+Then add KRT Material Tools to your project.

-[Material Replacer](https://github.com/kurotu/MaterialReplacer) will be automatically removed when installing KRT Material Tools to your project with VCC.
+[Legacy Material Replacer](https://github.com/kurotu/MaterialReplacer) will be automatically removed when installing KRT Material Tools to your project with VCC.

 ### Unitypackage